-40 years ago, on a day like today, September 26 in 1980, the Swiss label Off Course Records released Swiss Wave The Album.
+45 years ago, on a day like today, September 26 in 1980, the Swiss label Off Course Records released Swiss Wave The Album.
 The first compilation record of the local underground scene.
-The bands selected for the album were: The Sick, Jack & The Rippers, Liliput, Rudolph Dietrich & KDF, Ladyshave, Mother’s Ruin, and from Bern, the band Grauzone with two very innovative songs: “Eisbär” and “Raum”.
+The bands selected for the album were: Liliput, Rudolph Dietrich & KDF, The Sick, Jack & The Rippers, Ladyshave, Mother’s Ruin, and from Bern, the band Grauzone with two very innovative songs: “Eisbär” and “Raum”.

 Swiss Wave The Album (back cover)

 The year was 1979 and most of the Swiss underground bands were under the strong influence of English punk.
-Three of the future band members of Grauzone also played in a punk band called Glueams: Christian Trüssel (bass), Marco Repetto (drums) and Martin Eicher (guitar in Mental).
+Three of the future band members of Grauzone: Marco Repetto (drums), Christian Trüssel (bass) and Martin Eicher (guitar in Mental), they also played in a punk band called Glueams.

 GLUEAMS – Mental.
 Taken from the single ‘Mental’ (1979)

-Over time, the members of Glueams felt saturated with punk and opted to seek a new musical identity with more depth, which involves more feelings, introspection and cold bass/synthesizer sounds.
+Over time, Martin, Marco and Christian of Glueams felt saturated with punk and opted to seek a new musical identity with more depth, which involves more introspection combining it with cold bass/synthesizer sounds.
 By that time their look was already different, they dressed in black and listened to new bands like The Cure.

-On one of Marco’s trips to London in 1979, he attended live concerts by bands like Siouxsie and the Banshees or Fad Gadget, and realized that the London punk scene was opening up to dark and electronic sounds.
+On one of Marco’s trips to London in 1979, he attended live concerts by bands like Siouxsie and The Banshees and Fad Gadget, and realized that the London punk scene was opening up to dark and electronic sounds.
 The new label Mute Records had just released their second single “Back to Nature” by Fad Gadget, and Marco noticed that people were taking the new songs very well.
-He liked that London atmosphere open to new sounds and was motivated to do something similar when he returned to Switzerland.
+He liked that London post-punk-atmosphere open to new sounds and was motivated to do something similar when he returned to Switzerland.
 Glueams was now history and the time was ready for Grauzone.

 Grauzone 1979 – Marco with Martin and Christian (Photo: Stephan Eicher)

 The following year, Martin’s brother, Stephan Eicher (synthesizers) and Claudine Chirac (saxophone) joined the new band Grauzone for the recordings of “Eisbär” and “Raum” for the compilation album Swiss Wave at the Sunrise Studios in St. Gallen.
 The producers in charge were Martin Byland and Urs Steiger, and the sound engineers were Etienne Conod and Robert Vogel.
-Eisbär’s first takes sounded similar to The Cure’s “A Forest”, so the producers advised the band to make some changes.
-Precisely that allowed the band to put more emphasis on their own ideas, thus giving a more personal sound to the recording.
+Eisbär’s first takes sounded similar to The Cure’s “A Forest”, but after some takes the band put more emphasis on their own ideas, thus giving a more distinctive sound to the recording.

 Musically, the Swiss Wave album presented a new wave sound but still had a clear punk influence.
 No wonder, it was 1980.
 Grauzone, on the other hand, proposed something different.
 “Eisbär” was introspective and presented a desolate, cold and monotonous soundscape.
 The bassline was now very present and took the reins of the song, while the synthesizer made its avantgardist way, sometimes subtle and minimalist, and sometimes dissonant and noisy á la no wave.
-All this components contrasted decisively with the songs of the other bands on the compilation album.
+All this components contrasted decisively with the other songs on the album.
 This was the first wave-post-punk song (including minimal wave, coldwave and noise elements) recorded by a local band in Switzerland.
-And so the release of “Eisbär” can be considered as the cornerstone and trigger for the start of the Swiss dark scene.
+And so “Eisbär” can be considered as the cornerstone that triggered the start of the Swiss dark scene.

-Now the local scene had its first own soundtrack, and began to develop slowly.
-Grauzone’s first concerts took place in locations like Club Spex, Gasskessel and Reitschule in Bern.
-From then until the mid 80’s, diverse concerts, discos and parties were held in places like Rote Fabrik (Zürich), Totentanz (Basel), AJZ (Biel), Big Apple (Zürich), L’Association Post Tenebras Rock @ Le Bouffon (Genève), Fri-Son (Freiburg), Sedel (Luzern), Grabenhalle (St. Gallen), Dolce Vita (Lausanne) and L’association État d’Urgences (L’Usine) in Genève.
+From that moment on the local scene had its first own soundtrack, and began to develop slowly.
+Grauzone’s first concerts took place in Bern, in locations like Club Spex, Gasskessel and Reitschule.
+From then until the mid 80’s, diverse concerts, discos and parties were held in places like Rote Fabrik (Zürich), Totentanz (Basel), AJZ (Biel), Big Apple (Zürich), L’Association Post Tenebras Rock at Le Bouffon (Genève), Fri-Son (Fribourg), Sedel (Luzern), Grabenhalle (St. Gallen), Dolce Vita (Lausanne) and L’association État d’Urgences (L’Usine) in Genève.

 GRAUZONE – Eisbär (1981).
 Original music video